arianbarakat/portfolio2keyword/README.md

 ### Algorithm Interaction

-The P2K algorithm also allows for user interaction through the following methods
+The P2K algorithm also allows users for interaction through the following methods

 * getNeighbor()
 * remove_nodes()